 When your organization has new monitor alerts to review, your designated users will receive email notification informing you to log-in to VendorProof to review your alerts.

 To review your newest alerts, begin by clicking on the red or yellow number displayed on your dashboard.
-You can also access this information by clicking directly to the Vendor tab and filtering your exclusion status to Red or Yellow.
+You can also access this information by clicking directly to the Vendor tab and filtering your monitor status to Red or Yellow.

 A Red alert represents a matched exclusion meaning our verification team have been able to make a definitive match of an exclusion to your vendor.
 Due to the time sensitive nature of matched exclusions, we call and email the designated users at your organization as soon as we receive this information.